Rajneesh100/fireflies_n_elixir/README.md

 sdt  =  1000*dt / ut
 ```

-for n fireflies we will spawn n processes, each process will have the following things:
+before spawing fireflies we will spawn printer and broadcaster and pass it pid to fireflies
+so each fire fly know about existance of a printer( which queries them for their state)
+and broadcaster (which tells them some fly has just turned on)
 ```
+for n fireflies we will spawn n process each process will have following things:

-    id         : int value starting from 1 to n clock      : it's basically a counter which increments value by 1 after each ut interval state      : 0 or 1  (zero means off, 1 means on) listen     : each firefly should be listening {:on_state, firefly_id} and should modify the clock time after listening to any message. broadcasts : when a firefly changes its state to on, its clock is reset to 0 so at t=0 and state = 1 it broadcasts {:on_state, self.id} to all other fireflies.
-        -- and same above parameter values -- ut
+    id         : int value starting from 1 to n clock      : it's basically a counter which increments value by 1 after each ut interval state      : 0 or 1  (zero means off 1 means on) -- and same above parameter values -- ut             : unit time in miliseconds
-    soft
-    sont
-    sdt
-    ut
-    pid
+    soft           : off time (int multiple of ut) sont           : on time (int multiple of ut) sdt            : delta (int multiple of ut) which can be skipped pid            : self()   process id
+    printer_id     : when a fly created it will have this printer_id as parameter and pinter can ping fly on {:get_state} and when fly is created we send a ping to printer in this way printer can store the list of all flies which helps it to query state of every fly broadcaster_id : all fly will have pid of this broadcaster, simialr to printer it will maintain a list of flies which will help it broadcast to all flies. and flies can ping broadcaster to notify other fly about his on state.

 ```

 initial condition :